nandanajm2003/Pomodoro/README.md

 # Pomodoro

 It is a Pomodoro Timer web application built using HTML, CSS, and JavaScript.
+The backend connectivtity is done using FireBase.
 In addition to the basic Pomodoro Timer functionality, it includes extra features such as a water reminder and a task generator.
 The Pomodoro Timer helps users manage their time effectively by breaking work into intervals , separated by short breaks.
 The timer dynamically displays minutes and seconds and provides controls to start, pause, and reset the timer.
+FireBase is used to store the database of the goals and deadlines inputted by the user.

 Key features :